wickedw/JASidePanelsXam/README.markdown

 <https://github.com/gotosleep/JASidePanels>

 The code was ported from a copy of JASidePanels made in April 2013.
+It was done as a relative beginner to IOS and Xamarin Development.

 # Demo
 The included demo project shows the main usage scenarios of the code in action.